SpikeInterface/spikeinterface/doc/how_to/load_matlab_data.rst

 Exporting MATLAB Data to Binary & Loading in SpikeInterface
 ===========================================================

-In this tutorial, we'll go through the process of exporting your data from MATLAB in a binary format and then loading it using SpikeInterface in Python.
-Let's break down the steps.
+In this tutorial, we will walk through the process of exporting data from MATLAB in a binary format and subsequently loading it using SpikeInterface in Python.

 Exporting Data from MATLAB
 --------------------------

-First, ensure your data is structured correctly.
-The data matrix should be organized such that the first dimension corresponds to samples/time and the second dimension to channels.
+Begin by ensuring your data structure is correct.
+Organize your data matrix so that the first dimension corresponds to samples/time and the second to channels.
-In the following MATLAB code, we generate random data as an example and then write it to a binary file.
+Here, we present a MATLAB code that creates a random dataset and writes it to a binary file as an illustration.

 .. code-block:: matlab